Fellowships & Internships

 - What funds you have for the project so far (including your own money if you can contribute any), other sources you have applied for and intend to apply for, and how much you are requesting from the PSC.
 If any of these funds can only be spent on certain types of expenses, note this.

-If you receive funding from other sources after applying to the Fellowships program, we require that you notify us of this and we may make appropriate funding modifications in consultation with you.
+If you receive funding from other sources after applying to the Internships program, we require that you notify us of this and we may make appropriate funding modifications in consultation with you.

 Letter of commitment from supervisor

 The letter of commitment from your supervisor must confirm that the organization has offered you a position as an intern.
 This letter should outline the duties and responsibilities of your internship, show the supervisor’s commitment to supporting you, and should describe the support the organization will offer you.
 Click here for the Letter of Commitment information and format we would like your supervisor to follow.